9 Types of Chainsaws to Chew Through Any Tree

 Designed for arborists and professional climbers, top-handled chainsaws are perfect for off-the-ground cutting jobs.
 The handle of this chainsaw is placed above the fuel tank so that you can easily handle it with one hand.

-Besides, you'll have a precise balance over the tool even at the highest position on the tree.
+Besides, you'll have a precise balance over the tool even at the highest position on the tree or when you're precisely notching a tree.
 For better maneuverability, top-handled chainsaw types are made extremely lightweight.

 The compact design helps the user to perform any limbing task efficiently.
 You can buy this type of chainsaw with 12-inch or smaller blades.

-Typically, these chainsaws come with various safety features like belt eyelets, ergonomic handles, strap attachment points, etc. Manufacturers also add impact-resistant features for increased life span and ease of use in tough situations.
+Typically, these chainsaws come with various safety features like belt eyelets, a kickback guard, ergonomic handles, strap attachment points, etc. Manufacturers also add impact-resistant features for increased life span and ease of use in tough situations.

 Before you purchase them, you should also consider the downsides of top-handled chainsaws.
 Because of their unique design, they aren't suitable for cutting heavy logs on the ground.